Geordie Shore: Series 23 (2022)

 On 23 August 2022 MTV first announced Geordie Shore: The Reunion Series, which premiered on 20 September.
 The ten year reunion special of the show began filming in April 2022 after being delayed several times since 2020 due to COVID-19.
 All of the current cast members would return, as well as former cast members Aaron Chalmers, Chantelle Connelly, Charlotte Crosby, Holly Hagan, James Tindale, Jay Gardner, Kyle Christie, Marnie Simpson, Ricci Guarnaccio, Scott Timlin, Sophie Kasaei and Zahida Allen.
 The series also featured the show's 200th episode.

 Series 24 (2024)

 The twenty-fourth season was officially announced on 6 December 2023, and was filmed between February and July at a mansion in Cyprus.
 Features most of the cast members who returned during the reunion series.
 The show premiered on 9 January 2024.

 Series 25 (2025)

-The twenty-fifth season of Geordie Shore is scheduled to air on 7 January 2025.
+The twenty-fifth season of Geordie Shore premiered on 7 January 2025.
 In May 2024, filming for a new season began at the W Koh Samui resort on the island of Ko Samui, Thailand.
 Charlotte Crosby announced her departure from the show last season.
 Before the premiere, the return of Scott Timlin was confirmed.

+Series 26 (2026)

+The twenty-sixth season of Geordie Shore premiered on 13 January 2026.
+The cast took a trip to Lisbon, where the return of original cast member Gaz Beadle, as well as Aaron Chalmers, was announced.

+Series 27

+The twenty-seventh season of Geordie Shore was confirmed in May 2026 by Paramount+.
+Filming took place in Paris and Bourgogne, France, and included several locations in different cities across the UK.
+In May 2026, before production began, Chantelle Connelly announced her departure from the show.
+For the twenty-seventh season, the rest of the cast reunited in France to celebrate Jay Gardner's 40th birthday, while documenting the pregnancies of Holly Hagan, Sophie Kasei, and Kyle Christie's wife, as well as the subsequent birth of their babies.